wuxb45/remixdb/README.md

 as well as a thread-safe embedded key-value store implementation, namely RemixDB.
 It compiles on recent Linux/FreeBSD/MacOS and supports x86\_64 and AArch64 CPUs.

+This code repository is being actively maintained and contains optimizations beyong the original RemixDB implementation.

-# Optimization: Minimizing REMIX (Re-)Building Cost
+# Optimization 1: Minimizing REMIX (Re-)Building Cost

 This implementation employs an optimization to minimize the REMIX building cost.
 This optimization improves the throughput by 2x (0.96MOPS vs. 0.50MOPS) in a random-write experiment, compared to the implementation described in the REMIX paper.